CarlosOnline/PocoToTypescript/README.md

                            definitions.
 Defaults c# file's namespace. e, Excluded              List of types that should be exclude (comma seperated).
-For example MyClass,MyEnum. f, ExcludedAttributes    List of Attributes that should be exclude (comma seperated).
+For example MyClass,MyEnum. k, Known                 List of known types which are not found in c# files (comma seperated).
+For example T as in MyClass<T>. f, ExcludedAttributes    List of Attributes that should be exclude (comma seperated).
 For example JsonIgnore,NotMapped. c, commands              Read command line args in from specified file.